Comadreja/js-for-gamedev/en/02-javascript/02-ejercicios/index.md

 **2. Boolean expressions in JavaScript.**

-In JavaScript, boolean expressions are _vague_; this means as soon as the JavaScript interpreter knows what the expression is going to be equal to, we stop evaluating.
+In JavaScript, boolean expressions are _vague_; this means we stop evaluating as soon as the JavaScript interpreter knows what the expression is going to equal.
 For instance, what do you think will happen to the following expression?

 ```js
 var hero = { name: 'Link', weapon: null };
 console.log('Hero weapon power is:', hero.weapon.power);
 ```

-But, now what?
+Then again, what now?

 ```js
 var hero = { name: 'Link', weapon: null };